-I hadn’t been to Pate’s Restaurant in Chatham in many years until we tried it last year for a family group dinner.
+I hadn’t been to Pate’s Restaurant in Chatham in many years until we tried it a few years ago for a family group dinner.
 They had a number of food allergy friendly choices, and B loved his meal.
-So it was an easy decision to head back there during this year’s visit to the Cape.
+So this has now been a go to restaurant for us when visiting the Cap.

 Pate’s has an old school steakhouse feel, with its wood paneling and dark interior.
 The main dining room provides a view of the grilling and cooking action in the kitchen, though it does come with some of the associated smoke from the cooking.
 We sat in the back room removed from that action.

 Pate’s menu has a pretty good balance between meat and seafood items, with plenty to choose from on both sides.
 Many of the dishes have a pretty basic preparation, which can be helpful in terms of finding something for those with food allergies.

 B started with an order of shrimp cocktail.
 He discovered he enjoyed this appetizer when visiting Pate’s last year.
 He pretty much goes for the shrimp sans the cocktail sauce, but he did try a bit of the sauce this time.